What is Biotechnology? Definition, Branches, Scope & Importance

 What is Biotechnology

-It deals with the production of alcohol, organic acids, antibodies, enzymes, and biogas by the culture of microorganisms or cells by fermentation method.
+It deals with producing alcohol, organic acids, antibodies, enzymes, and biogas by the culture of microorganisms or cells by fermentation method.

 In this, cells or tissues of animals or plants are chemically cultured.

-It is related to the commercial production of optional items, in fact, it is optional fermentation technology.
+It is related to the commercial production of optional items and optional fermentation technology.

 It deals with the production of Interferon, vaccines, Monoclonal Antibodies, Human Growth Hormones, toxoids, etc.